shaka-project/shaka-streamer/docs/source/overview.rst

 loop that input file indefinitely.

-If the ``-c`` option is given with a Google Cloud Storage URL, then an additional node called ``CloudNode`` is added after ``PackagerNode``.
-It runs a thread which watches the output of the packager and pushes updated files to the cloud.
+If the ``-c`` option is given with a Google Cloud Storage URL, then an additional node called ``ProxyNode`` is added after ``PackagerNode``.
+It runs a local webserver which takes the output of packager and pushes to cloud storage.

 The pipeline and the nodes in it are constructed by ``ControllerNode`` based on your config files.
 If you want to write your own front-end or interface